Fiction and

 comparison between fictional literature and history,

-you’ll recall, suggested that the focus of literature is the world as
+recall, suggested that the focus of literature is the world as

-and understood by the single individual – the reality of the
+perceived and understood by the single individual – the reality of the

-hopes, fears, joys and sorrows.
+individual’s hopes, fears, joys and sorrows.
 History’s

-exist ‘among’ men
+presumed to exist ‘among’ men and

-and women as they act upon one another – a reality which necessarily
+women as they act upon one another – a reality which necessarily

-the individual.
-Neither ‘reality’, we
+transcends the individual.
+Neither

 recall, emerged as more ‘subjective’ or ‘objective’ than the other;

-distinguished simply by this individual/collective contrast.
+they were distinguished simply by this individual/collective contrast.

 Now,

 the idea of ‘objectivity’?
-In my view, the
+In my

 well known procedures of experimentation, openness to public scrutiny

-and willingness to have experiments repeated by others.
+by peers, and willingness to have experiments repeated by others.

-But, if we reflect on it, is ‘objectivity’
+But, if we reflect on it, is ‘objectivity’ the best,

-contexts?
-The feature of this
+The feature of this methodology that’s even more

-it for granted and overlook it – is the importance placed on the impersonal nature of the processes
+– is the importance placed on the impersonal nature

-able to reach the same conclusion irrespective
+importance of being able to reach the same conclusion irrespective

 of who is asking the question.
 Like